Table of Contents Show

-- Your listing does not sell, you lose a lot of time and still end up hiring a listing agent.
+- Your listing does not sell; you lose time and still hire a listing agent.

-- Your FSBO does not incentivize agents to bring clients.
+- The FSBO listing does not incentivize agents to bring clients.

 - You overprice your home hoping for a windfall that never comes.
-It causes you further losses: as it takes longer to sell your home while paying property taxes and or maintenance charges.
+It causes further losses: it takes longer to sell your home while paying property taxes and maintenance charges.

 - You underprice your home without an expert valuation analysis.

-- Your property sits on the market longer than the average days on the market.
-It becomes stale and undesirable much like a product on a store shelf that has passed its expiration date, is dusty with faded packaging.
+- Your property sits on the market longer than the average number of days.
+It becomes stale and undesirable, like a product on a store shelf that has passed its expiration date, and is dusty with faded packaging.
 Nobody wants it.

-- In case your FSBO listing is well accepted (highly unlikely), be prepared to immediately drop all you are doing and start answering many incoming calls, including spam and solicitation, respond and write a lot of detailed emails, pre-screen and pre-approve buyers, run their credit checks etc. while trying to read between the lines of the buyer’s type you are facing.
-Instead, you could have been enjoying quality time with your loved ones, play with your children or barbecuing with pals.
+- In case your FSBO listing is well accepted is highly unlikely).
+Instead, you could have been enjoying quality time with your loved ones, playing with your children, or barbecuing with pals.
+Be prepared to immediately drop all you are doing and start answering many incoming calls, including spam and solicitation, respond to and write a lot of detailed emails, pre-screen and pre-qualify buyers, run their credit checks, etc. while trying to read between the lines of the buyer’s type you are facing.

-- You spend countless hours of entertaining unqualified buyers, window shoppers.
+- You spend countless hours entertaining unqualified buyers and window shoppers.